Historical directory of Hungarian, Hungarian-descended, and Hungarian-speaking clergy serving abroad

 Domestic service locations

-From To Place Country Church / institution Position
+From To Place i Current name, country i Church / institution Position

-1919 Budapest Hungary Hadügyminisztérium Officer in Charge of Székely Affairs
+1919 Budapest, Hungary Hadügyminisztérium Officer in Charge of Székely Affairs

-1920 Debrecen Hungary camp chaplain
+1920 Debrecen, Hungary camp chaplain

 Foreign service locations

-From To Place Country Church / institution Position
+From To Place Current name, country Church / institution Position

-1937 circa Portage, PA USA
+1937 circa Portage, PA, USA

-1938 Barberton, OH USA
+1938 Barberton, OH, USA Szentháromság templom

-1939 South Bend, OH USA
+1939 South Bend, IN, USA

 Life timeline